Abraham Willemsens

-Abraham Willemsens or Abraham Willemsen (c.
-1605-1610 - 1672), was a Flemish painter of history and genre paintings.
-His genre scenes were reminiscent of the style of the Le Nain brothers.
-He also produced copies after the works of Rubens.
+Abraham Willemsens or Abraham Willemsen (Antwerp 15 February 1614 - Antwerp, 5 December 1672), was a Flemish painter and art dealer.
+He painted biblical subjects and genre scenes.
+His genre scenes were somewhat reminiscent of the style of the Le Nain brothers.
+He also produced copies after the works of Rubens and Italian masters.
+His workshop had a large output which was mainly exported to Spain through Antwerp art dealers.

 Life

-Details about his early life such as his birth date and place are unknown.
-In 1627-1628 he is recorded in the Antwerp Guild of Saint Luke as a pupil of Gilliam Antonissens (also called Guillaume Anthoni), a French painter active in Antwerp.
-Willemsens married Maria de Lang.
-In 1645, he was elected dean of the Guild.
-He was recorded in Paris the same year.